tetthys/wrap/README.md

 ### `map(fn($value))`

-Transform the stored value if successful.
+Transforms each element if the stored value is iterable.

 ```php
 ->map(fn($v) => $v * 2);